-This also applies to student athletes who have been suspended from school and, therefore, missed practices and /or games.
-To ensure safety, upon return from such an absence, a coach can require the student athlete to spend a reasonable number of days conditioning before returning to practice or games.
-When the conditioning practicci: afe completed, the athletes would be able to play in a contest.
+This also applies to student athletes who have been suspended from school and, therefore, missed practices and/or games.
+To ensure safety, upon returning from such an absence, a coach can require the student athlete to spend a reasonable number of days conditioning before returning to practice or games.
+When the conditioning practices are completed, the athletes will be able to play in a contest.
 The player is able to maintain membership on the athletic roster.

 Practice and Co-Curricular Activity Guidelines

 We support a well-rounded education for every student.
 To this end, students who wish to participate in athletics are encouraged to become involved in other co-curricular activities.
 A co-curricular activity is one that is associated with either learning and or a student receives a grade for.
 (BCSD Policy# 5200: Cocurricular and Extracurricular Programs)

 It is a privilege to be a member of a Brewster team and/or to participate in other extracurricular and co-curricular activities.
 To retain this privilege, students involved in extracurricular athletics and co-curricular activities must abide by rules established by coaches, activity faculty advisors, and the school ad.ministration.

 No student should be denied participation in a sports activity if they choose to be involved in other school activities in accordance with the following protocol: